crides/steno/qmk/README.md

 - A keyboard
 - QMK toolchain

 Configure the firmware.
 One of them is for AVR, and the other is for the nRF.
 Configure the matrix in `config.h`, and modify keymaps in `keymaps/default/keymap.c` if needed.
-Also configure in `config.h` what storage you are using (`USE_SPI_FLASH`).

 Put/Link this directory in/from `qmk_firmware/keyboards`.
 Compile and load the firmware, and you will need a compiled dictionary.
 You can either get one from the repo as `steno.bin` (which is my current compiled dictionary), or grab the [compiler](../compiler) and compile your own.
 Load the dictionary by either copying to the SDCard, or use the `download` command in the compiler if using a QSPI flash.